zxc7563598/astro-theme-pure/packages/pure/README.md

 export default config
 ```

+UnoCSS is more recommended, and TailwindCSS method will be removed soon.

 See [User Components](https://astro-pure.js.org/docs/integrations/components) & [Advanced Components](https://astro-pure.js.org/docs/integrations/advanced) to learn how to use.

 > Some part of Advanced Components may require Astro Integration config.